Photo by Hattie Kingsley Photography

 If 65% of us are visual learners, chances are many of you (team leaders/coaches/managers) out there are as well.
 Typical characteristics of visual learners include:

-- Finding visual aides helpful for enhancing verbal discussions
+- Finding visual aids helpful for enhancing verbal discussions

 - Valuing organized materials and strategic planning sessions